Generalised Baumslag-Solitar groups and Hierarchically Hyperbolic Groups: Generalised rank Baumslag - Solitar groups

 Note: from this, we see that the set of elements in $A$ which are trivial (equivalently have finite order) in the free abelianisation of $G$ form a subgroup of $A$.
 This is because these are the elements of $A$ which, when considered as elements of $\Q^n$, lie in the subspace $R$ of $W$.

-In fact if the monodromy of $G$ is infinite, it can be further shown that there is a single non-trivial element $a\in A$ such that for any finite index subgroup $H$ of $G$, the image of $a^i$ in the free abelianisation of $H$ is trivial whenever $a^i\in H$.
-However we will not need this stronger version.

-We can now establish a dichotomy in the behaviour of $GBS_n$ groups (which for $n=1$ is shown in \cite{lev} Proposition 2.6). \begin{thm} If $G$ is any $GBS_n$ group with finite monodromy then $G$ is virtually $\Z^n\times F_r$ for some $r\geq 0$. \end{thm} \begin{proof} First drop down to a finite index subgroup $H$ of $G$ where $H$ has trivial monodromy.
+We can now present a dichotomy in the behaviour of $GBS_n$ groups (which for $n=1$ is shown in \cite{lev} Proposition 2.6 and for general $n$ was stated in \cite{cl} Section 3). \begin{thm} If $G$ is any $GBS_n$ group with finite monodromy then $G$ is virtually $\Z^n\times F_r$ for some $r\geq 0$. \end{thm} \begin{proof} First drop down to a finite index subgroup $H$ of $G$ where $H$ has trivial monodromy, for instance we could take $H$ to be the kernel of the modular homomorphism ${\cal M}$.
 As $H$ is the fundamental group of a finite graph of groups where all of the finitely many edge and vertex groups are commensurable, we can intersect them to get a subgroup $B$ of $H$ which can be used as a base $\Z^n$-subgroup $H$.
 Now let us consider the presentation we obtain for $H$ from this graph of groups decomposition.
 Our finite generating set consists of generators $g_i$ of the vertex groups along with the stable letters $t_j$.
 Now any element $b\in B$ will also lie in any vertex group and so will commute with every element $g_i$.
 On taking a stable letter $t$ which is obtained from the edge joining the vertices $v_1$ and $v_2$ (possibly the same vertex) with vertex groups $V_1,V_2$ say and respective edge inclusions $E_1\leq V_1$ and $E_2\leq V_2$, we have that $tE_1t^{-1}=E_2$.

 But as the monodromy is trivial, there is $M>0$ (depending on $b\in B$) such that $b^M\in B\cap t^{-1}Bt$ and $tb^Mt^{-1}=b^M$.
 However $B$ lies in every edge and vertex group, so that $b\in E_1$ and hence $tbt^{-1}\in E_2\cong \Z^n$.
 Thus $tbt^{-1}$ must be an element in $E_2$ such that $(tbt^{-1})^M=b^M\in E_2$.
 Clearly the element $b$ has this property as $B\leq E_2$ as well.
 Moreover $M$th roots are unique in $\Z^n$, thus $tbt^{-1}=b$.